-This Sheet Pan Chicken Teriyaki with Veggies and Pineapple Meal Prep (no sesame) is the healthier homemade version of the popular chicken teriyaki takeout!
+This Sheet Pan Chicken Teriyaki with Veggies and Pineapple Meal Prep is the healthier homemade version of the popular chicken teriyaki takeout!
 A pan of juicy chicken with a sweet and tangy sauce alongside roasted vegetables and pineapple!

 Chicken Teriyaki Meal Prep